zaetrik/omicron/README.md

 Omicron uses a more functional approach compared to other solutions, e.g. the functions to create route handlers are curried by default which can be useful for function composition.

+In Omicron every route handler you implement is just a basic function that eventually receives a `req: HttpRequest` object or in the case of an error handler also an `Error`.
+The handler function just returns the data that will be sent back to the client.

+This allows you to do things like function composition and other powerful stuff with your handlers.
+For example when you use middlewares with `useMiddleware()` it composes the middleware functions with your normal handler function.

 Omicron is written in TypeScript and has pretty good typing, which should help you to be more productive.

 Please see `/example/example.ts` for an example setup.